madogan/Univerdustry/README.md

 ## What we need? <a name = "whatweneed"></a>

-* We need a sponsorship for production.
+* We need a sponsorship for server or cloud costs.
-* We need front-end developer by using Flutter.
+* We need Flutter developer for GUI.

 ## References <a name = "references"></a>